 Third-person pronouns.
-With our final sample of papers at hand, we proceed to measure our dependent variable: the gendered pronoun forms used to refer to economic agents in each paper.
-This requires that we distinguish third person pronoun uses that refer to model agents versus uses for any other reason (e.g., to refer to a real person in the context of a citation).
-The growing share of women and the growing rates of co-authorship in the profession, in particular, make it important that we do not confound our measures of pronoun use with the increasing occurrence of references to female authors or to groups of collaborators.
+With then we proceed to measure our dependent variable: the gendered pronoun forms used to refer to economic agents in each paper.
+This requires that we distinguish third person pronoun uses that refer to model agents from uses for other reasons (e.g., to refer to a real person in the context of a citation).
+The growing shares of women and of co-authorship rates in the profession, in particular, make it important that we do not confound our measures of pronoun use with the increasing occurrence of references to female authors or to groups of collaborators.
 We tackle this problem using a co-reference resolution model, a natural language processing (NLP) tool used to determine the antecedents to which a particular pronoun is referring within a text.
 It identifies instances where different words or phrases, such as pronouns or noun phrases, point to the same person, place, thing, or concept.
 We use Allen NLP, a state-of-the-art co-referencing neural network model.
 For each paper, we locate all occurrences of third-person pronouns and extract the surrounding text segment for each occurrence.
-We then apply the Allen NLP model to the segments to obtain the corresponding referenced noun for pronoun.
+We then apply the Allen NLP model to the segments to obtain the corresponding referenced noun for each pronoun.